Naoru347/TeachingPortfolio/Assessment_Materials/Homework_Database_Management/Homework5_Transactions/homework5_instructions.md

    - Keep jargon to a minimum and define any necessary technical terms.

 4. **Cite Sources**
-   - If you reference external articles, books, or websites, include a brief citation (APA or MLA).
+   - If you reference external articles, books, or websites, include a brief citation (APA or IEEE).
    - Provide links for online resources.

 5. **Submit Your Draft**